 This is the Connected Site of Mark Jason Bryce.

 He designs and delivers guided digital learning and participant created learning.
 Why?
 You learn more and reinforce your own learning when you share it with others.
+He also writes content and copy for his clients

 Below Mark describes his history and timeline.